-Nontawat Numbenchapol, director of Boundary, will take part in Freedom On Film, a seminar on Thai film censorship at BACC today.
-He will be joined by Apichatpong Weerasethakul (who founded the Free Thai Cinema Movement after Thai censorship of his film Syndromes & A Century), Tanwarin Sukkhapisit (director of the banned Insects In The Backyard), and Nonzee Nimibutr (director of Nang Nak).
+Nontawat Numbenchapol, director of Boundary, will take part in Freedom on Film (สิทธิหนังไทย), a seminar on Thai film censorship at Bangkok Art and Culture Centre today.
+He will be joined by fellow directors Apichatpong Weerasethakul, Tanwarin Sukkhapisit, and Nonzee Nimibutr.

-Censor Must Die's most revealing and depressing sequence takes place in the Ministry of Culture's headquarters: in the lobby is a TV playing a looped video demonstrating the traditional Thai method of sitting in a polite and respectful manner.
-The Ministry, which should be supporting contemporary Thai art, instead promotes an outdated and patronising interpretation of Thai culture.
+Censor Must Die’s most revealing and depressing sequence takes place at the Ministry of Culture’s headquarters: in the lobby is a TV playing a looped video demonstrating the traditional Thai method of sitting in a polite and respectful manner.
+The Ministry, which should be supporting contemporary Thai art, instead promotes an outdated interpretation of Thai culture.

 2 comment(s):